itsjunetime/smserver/README.md

  - Email me the file at contact@ianwelker.com.
 This file may have sensitive information, such as contact phone numbers, so it wouldn't be smart to upload it to a public site.
 Feel free to filter out (with something like regex or by hand) the sensitive information.

 ## Companion App
 There is a [python app](http://github.com/iandwelker/smserver_receiver), based on curses, which I would highly recommend one use in conjunction with this app.
-It is significantly faster than the web interface, much easier to navigate, more easily customizable, and handles authenticates for you.
+It is significantly faster than the web interface, much easier to navigate, more easily customizable, and authenticates for you.
 You can get it at the link above; it has all the information necessary to get it up and running.
 As always, just ask or open an issue if you have a question.

 ## Donations
 If you'd like to support development of this project, I really appreciate that, but I would ask that you instead consider donating to more worthy causes, such as [Save the Children](https://support.savethechildren.org/site/Donation2?df_id=2521&2521.donation=form1), who are helping with the humanitarian crisis in Yemen, or [Diasporans against SARS](https://www.gofundme.com/f/4ppyfs-diasporans-against-sars?utm_source=twitter&utm_medium=social&utm_campaign=m_pd+share-sheet), fighting injustice in Nigeria. \